On my birthday in 2013, I decided to start journaling daily. I had heard and been told for years about the importance of journaling each day.

 I initially made a commitment to journal daily for the rest of 2013 however as the days, weeks and months passed by, I started to truly appreciate the benefits of journaling.

 Here are five of the benefits I have experienced from journaling daily for the past 13 months.

 This is meant to be a process that will allow you to come up with ways you could do something differently next time.
-I incorporate this process when reflecting back on my day and also detail the actual events that happened that day from the time I woke up to the present time.
-Not only does it give me a chance to document my day, it also creates a history of all the things I have been doing.
+I incorporate this process when reflecting on my day and also detail the actual events that happened that day from the time I woke up to the present time.
+Not only does it give me a chance to document my day, it also creates a history of all the things I’ve been doing.

 Before I started journaling, if I wanted to know what I did on a particular day, I’d have to guess and most times, it would not be accurate.
 Now, I have documented evidence of my daily activities.
 When reading back early journal entries, it’s a similar experience to looking at old photos of yourself, which is very nice.

 - Check in on how I am feeling.
 The first question I ask myself every night is how am I feeling.
 While it only takes a few seconds to write down how I’m feeling, it forces me to check in and acknowledge I’m feeling a certain way.

 - Extract lessons from the day.
-Each day I will will write down two lessons I learned that day.
-Sometimes it will be a lesson I learned a previous day, which is feedback that I have not fully integrated that lesson into my life.
+Each day I will write two lessons I learned that day.
+Sometimes, it will be a lesson I learned a previous day, which is feedback I haven’t fully integrated that lesson into my life.
 There are times when the lessons learned are written as quotes, which is future reference material for me.